need4swede/wiki-go/data/documents/settings/device-overrides/document.md

 is applied when Neptune reconnects, even if ordinary device-to-device sync is off.

-The complete order for one setting is: directly locked server value, member of the active Required profile or separately locked member of another active profile, unseen one-time administrator push, explicit Device Override, active named Settings Profile, then regular synchronized settings.
+The complete order for one setting is: directly locked server value, explicitly locked member of the active profile, unseen one-time administrator push, explicit Device Override, active named Settings Profile, then regular synchronized settings.
 A profile allowed to replace a conflict removes that matching Device Override before this order is evaluated.
-Required enforcement instead preserves the matching override as an underlay and suppresses it only while the requirement matches.
+Marking a profile Required does not change this value priority.
 An administrator push suppresses only the conflicting member of an active profile until that profile field is edited or the active selection changes.
 Server Defaults are a starting template used only when there is no personal